gabrielecodes/aws_tf_clickhouse/README.md

     - Configure your [AWS CLI credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).
     - Create an [EC2 Key Pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) in your desired AWS region.
       - The EC2 Key Pair is used to SSH into the metabase and clickhouse instances.
 It can be generated with the `ssh-keygen` utility.
-      - Consider using multiple keys in production
+      - Consider using distinct keys in production.

 2. Clone the Repository: